 Making ricotta al caffè ahead

 As mentioned, you really should make ricotta al caffè ahead and leave it in the fridge at least an hour.
-Iit will keep for at least a day.
+In fact, I find it’s even better the next day.

 Ricotta al caffè